bs2kbs2k/smlinux/README.md

 If you enable 60fps in smlinux configuration, smlinux will attempt to apply as it does not know you have already applied it.

-Starting from previous build with 60fps already applied - and maybe cheater or and dynos too:
+**Method Two**: Starting from previous build with 60fps already applied - and maybe CHEATER and/or DynOS too:

 1. Reverse apply CHEATER: `git apply -R enhancements/CHEATER*.patch`
 2. Remove CHEATER patchfile: `rm enhancements/CHEATER.patch`